Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 You can select different sets with price ranges from 1500 Yen to 3000 Yen.
 Sauces, garlic vinegar, and oil are all placed on the tray in front of guests.

-When eating steak here, you will be given a paper apron to wear around your neck to avoid splashes of fat or smell of clothing.
+When eating steak here, you will be given a paper apron to wear around your neck to avoid splashes of fat or the smell of clothing.
 The restaurant also offers free water as well.

-The bar is decorated in the wild west style of Texas, but it is very clean and does not smell of grease.
+The bar is decorated in the wild west style of Texas, but it is clean and does not smell of grease.
 You can sit or stand at the counter when eating.

 4. Sanuki Udon Hanamaru